Curve-billed thrasher

 The curve-billed thrasher (Toxostoma curvirostre) is a medium-sized mimid native to most of Mexico and to the deserts of southwestern United States.
 It is a non-migratory species, and throughout most of its range it is the most common desert thrasher.
 Several subspecies have been classified since 1827, though there is no consensus on the number.
 Allopatric speciation is believed to have played a major role in the variations of the curve-billed.
 It is grey-brown overall with a slightly curved bill, and is similar in appearance to the related Bendire's thrasher.
 It generally resides in desert regions of the United States and Mexico, but can inhabit areas predominately populated by humans.

 The demeanor of the curve-billed has been described as "shy and rather wild", but it allows humans to view it closely.
 It is very aggressive in driving out potential threats, whether competitors for food or predators of its chicks.
-The curve-billed thrasher sometimes mimics several other species, though not to the extent of other mimids.
+The curve-billed thrasher sometimes mimics several other species, though not to the extent of other mimics.
 It has a variety of distinctive songs, and this extensive repertoire of melodies has led it to be known as cuicacoche (songbird) in Mexico.

 Taxonomy and systematics

-The species was first described as Toxostoma curvirostre by William John Swainson in 1827.
+The species was first described as Toxostoma curvirostre by William Swainson in 1827.
 Since then, six subspecies have been recognized, and have been divided into two branches.
 Genetic research has indicated that the curve-billed thrasher is the sister species of a clade consisting of the ocellated thrasher, brown thrasher, long-billed thrasher, and Cozumel thrasher.
 This contrasts with an earlier suggestion that curve-billed and ocellated thrashers are closest relatives.